Positive COVID-19 test rates top 25% in some U.S. Midwest states

 Wisconsin’s hospitalizations set new records seven days in a row last week, rising to 574 on Saturday from 362 a week ago.
 South Dakota’s hospitalizations have set records six of the last seven days, rising to 216 on Sunday from 170 seven days earlier.
 Wyoming and North Dakota also had record numbers of COVID-19 patients in their hospitals last week.

-All Midwest states except Ohio reported more cases in the past four weeks as compared with the prior four weeks, according to a Reuters analysis.
+All Midwest states except Ohio reported more cases in the past four weeks as compared with the prior four weeks, according to the Reuters analysis.

 Deaths have generally been trending downward in the United States for about six weeks.
 Deaths are a lagging indicator and can take several weeks to rise after an increase in cases.